rmadhok/learn-git-locally/goodname.md

-This is a broken file that I will use later
+This file is called goodname.md because…well, it just is.
+Stop asking questions.